pimotte/nomic/README.md

 current state in a Nomic representation.
 Such a transition is called **valid** if it is permitted by the current game state of this respresentation, prior to the change.

+**380** *Shadows on the Wall*

+A **Nomic respresentation** must have a **Plato**.
+The player with the role of Plato is responsible for the state of the representation on anything external to the Nomic and specific to the representation.

+The Plato may ask other players to be a **puppetmaster**.
+Any player who accepts the role of puppetmaster will help the Plato with his duties.

 # Criminal Law